shayanaqvi/DPM/README.md

 - x (stop playback)
 - e (clear playlist)
 For example, input `dpm options x` or `dpm o x` to stop playback.

 ## current
-View the current playlist, including the currently playing song**.
+View the current playlist, including the currently playing song.
 **Usage**: input `dpm current` or `dpm c`

+# TODO
+- Configuration options
+- Support for playlists
+- Better interface consistency
+- Cropping the current playlist (as in `mpc crop`)
+- Playlist options reworking
+- Manipulate the positions of songs in the current queue

+# Limitations
+- Browsing works only with a 3-level directory structure (i.e. artist -> album -> songs).
+The first 2 levels need to be folders.

+# Issues
+- If left idle for too long, the app loses connection to MPD.

 # Screenshots
 ## Browsing the Library
 ![browse_library](screenshots/browse_library.png)